AlexJReid/blog/content/car/bought/index.md

 ![Photo credit: @moonmilesgt3 on Instagram](new-to-me.jpg)

-After filling in the "paperwork" online, I was soon on my way.
-Next challenge was to find some fuel.
+After inspecting the history (some VERY big bills over the years, oh no!) and filling in the "paperwork" online, I was soon on my way.
+The next challenge was to find some fuel.
 Thankfully the first local petrol station I passed had just received a delivery.
 Rather than drive back in a 23 year old car after a long train journey, I had had the foresight to book a nearby Travelodge.

 ![Travelodge](tl.jpg)